quire-io/guide/_docs/project-10-project-settings.md

 ## Feature settings

-If you are an **admin** of the project, you can choose the preferences for the features in the project Settings page.
+If you are an **admin** of the project, you can choose the preferences for the features in the project settings page.

-Simply click on the **arrow** icon beside the project name, and select **Options**.
+Simply click on the **dropdown menu** icon beside the project name, and select **Options**.

 ![project settings context menu]({{ site.url }}{{ site.baseurl }}/assets/images/project-settings/project_settings_context_menu.png)